flyingpeach/flyingpeach.github.io/docs/prospectives.markdown

 #### **Current UofM students**

 If you are a student seeking research opportunities with me, please send me an email with your CV, transcripts, and research interests.
-If you are an undergraduate student, please also identify the program under which you would like to conduct research with me (e.g., PURE-ECE, directed study).
-A full list of undergraduate ECE research programs is available [here](https://ece.engin.umich.edu/academics/undergraduate/current-undergrad/undergrad-research/).
+If you are an undergraduate student, please also identify the program under which you would like to conduct research with me (e.g., PURE-ECE, directed study); a full list of undergraduate ECE research programs is available [here](https://ece.engin.umich.edu/academics/undergraduate/current-undergrad/undergrad-research/){:target="_blank"}.
 If you are a master's student, please note that I only work with master's students in the context of directed study.

 If you are interested in control theory-related courses at UofM, see [here](https://controls.engin.umich.edu/control-courses/){:target="_blank"}.